farbodjs/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/86033316/144945134-3d8c2d36-1d28-4f89-8c93-32e3996a9d3a.png)
 Lot #2 sample statistical t-test reveals a p-Value of 0.04168.
 Therefore, we conclude that the null hypothesis CAN be rejected, and the sample mean and the population mean of 1500 are NOT statistically similar.

+## Deliverable 4 - Study Design: MechaCar vs Competition.

+A very important feature in combustion vehicles that people are interested in when making a decision is how much horsepower the car has.
+From my point of view, horsepower, mpg and the size of engine is are very important factors that go into consumer decision making.
+We can design a new statistical model that compares how much MechaCar is different from the competiton.
+In this model, a null hypothesis stating that one of above mention features of MechaCar is not different from the competition and our Alternative would be the opposite.
+To do this we will need to perform t-test after analyzing data sets from different types of competitor vehicles.
+Miscellanous t-tests shall be performed to compare the population of all types of competitor vehicles with the MechaCar.